 I was invited back to the offices which I had not noticed in the past and treated to lunch after Howard generously offered to take me photos with the architectural models of Canary Wharf.

-“Putting their money where mouth is” they have paid for 100 games to be produced for distribution to Barking and Dagenham schools.
+“Putting their money where mouth is” they have paid for free games to be produced for distribution to Barking and Dagenham schools.